 - You want the glaze to be a little on the thicker side, almost like an icing.
 If the glaze is too runny then add a little more powdered sugar until the desired consistency has been reached.
 If the glaze is too thick, add a little more milk to thin it out.

-- Tuck a Ziplock bag inside of a cup and wrap the edges over the lip to hold it in place.
+- To make your own piping bag, tuck a Ziplock bag inside of a cup and wrap the edges over the lip to hold it in place.
 Pour the glaze into the Ziploc bag.
+Then cut off a small corner of the bag for piping.

-- Cut off a tiny corner on the bag and squeeze the glaze over the cookies in a zigzag pattern, or any pattern you like.
-Allow the cookies to sit long enough for the glaze to harden before stacking.
+- Squeeze the glaze over the cookies in a zigzag pattern, or any pattern you like.
+Allow the cookies to sit long enough for the glaze to harden before serving or storing.

 Notes